daphnejanelyn/LBYARCH-MCO2-Dy-Go/README.md

 [![Debug-Version-1.png](https://i.postimg.cc/4xNVKzQc/Debug-Version-1.png)](https://postimg.cc/vckckxj8)

-The figure below details the execution times of running the program on input from 1 to n modulo 1,000,000 using the different array sizes in debug mode.
+The figure below details the execution times of running the program on input from _1 to n modulo 1,000,000_ using the different array sizes in debug mode (with n denoting array size).
 Consistent with the first input, faster execution times in x86-64 Assembly compared to the C program have been identified across the average time obtained in 30 runs for all array sizes.

 [![Debug-Version-2.png](https://i.postimg.cc/6QYrj8jR/Debug-Version-2.png)](https://postimg.cc/Ny22Ljwf)